 © United Nations 2022.
 This publication enjoys copyright under Protocol 2 of the Universal Copyright Convention.
 Nevertheless, governmental authorities or Member States may freely photocopy any part of this publication for exclusive use within their training institutes.
-However, no portion of this publication may be reproduced for sale or mass publication without the express consent, in writing, of the Office of Military Affairs, United Nations Department of Peace Operations.
+However, no portion of this publication may be reproduced for sale or mass publication without the express consent, in writing, of the Office of Military Affairs, Department of Peace Operations of the United Nations.